Malivil/TTT-Randomat-20/README.md

 **ConVars**
 \
 _ttt_randomat_intensifies_ - Default: 1 - Whether this event is enabled.\
-_randomat_intensifies_timer_ - Default: 20 - How often (in seconds) a random event will be triggered
+_randomat_intensifies_timer_ - Default: 20 - How often (in seconds) a random event will be triggered.\
+_randomat_intensifies_triggerbyotherrandom_ - Default: 1 - Allow being triggered by other events like Random xN.

 ## RISE FROM YOUR GRAVE
 Causes anyone who dies to be resurrected as a Zombie